 Good thing I didn’t run off to the mountains because within a few years I ended up marrying the best guy I ever met.
 He currently works as a pastor for a college ministry.
 (Thus, allowing my evenings to be open for blogging!).

 My husband and I met when we were right out of college and got married a few years later.
-We now have two kids, Adelyn (4) and Tyler (2).
+We now have three kids, Adelyn (5) and Tyler (3) and Clay (the baby).
 I love these two goobers to death and am continually learning how to grow as a mother and wife to all these people I love.
 With two kids and two dogs we are a busy little family but I’ve grown to love the mild chaos.

 More About Me